apache/flink/docs/dev/python/getting-started/tutorial/datastream_tutorial.md

     .build())
 {% endhighlight %}

-Finally you must execute the actual Flink Python DataStream API job.
-All operations, such as creating sources, transformations and sinks are lazy.
-Only when `env.execute(job_name)` is called will runs the job.
+The last step is to execute the actual PyFlink DataStream API job.
+PyFlink applications are built lazily and shipped to the cluster for execution only once fully formed.
+To execute an application, you simply call `env.execute(job_name)`.

 {% highlight python %}
 env.execute("tutorial_job")